Federal Reserve finalizes lower dividend for member banks

-WASHINGTON The U.S. Federal Reserve finalized a reduction of its dividend payments on Wednesday, carrying out a measure Congress passed last year to help pay for the country's roads and bridges.
+WASHINGTON (Reuters) - The U.S. Federal Reserve finalized a reduction of its dividend payments on Wednesday, carrying out a measure Congress passed last year to help pay for the country's roads and bridges.

 The transportation bill approved in December lowered the rate for dividends the Federal Reserve pays its member banks.
 The bill also tapped the central bank's surplus fund to help pay for road repairs without having to raise the gasoline tax.